 Find her at christinebourque.com

 Vanessa Britting, Editorial Assistant

 New Jersey native Vanessa Britting headed west to Los Angeles in 2003 where she established herself with roles on The Young and the Restless, Desperate Housewives, Without a Trace and Numbers, among others.
-In addition to acting, she guest-stars at FMS Weddings in the recurring role as expert source on all things bridal.
-Vanessa says she is inspired in her work for the magazine by her 2010 wedding at The Plaza Hotel in New York City, as well as the myriad bridal and wedding blogs she vets in search of trends, interesting dresses and design elements.
-"If I hear myself saying, 'Oh, I wish I would have done that,' then I know it's worth putting on the Google doc and showing it to Ki and sharing it with the team."
-She allows, "the five weddings I attended in the last year help, too!"
+In addition to acting, she guest-stars at FMS publications in the recurring role as researcher and expert source on a variety of topics including trends and social media.
+Vanessa played an integral part in the production of the onetime publication of FMS Weddings, noting that her 2010 wedding at The Plaza Hotel in New York City, and "the five weddings I attended in one year helped, too!"
 Vanessa grew up scouring flea markets with her mom, and regularly visits the Rose Bowl and the Melrose Swap to source vintage containers for the succulent arrangements she creates.
 She likes to write music for guitar, and she and husband, David, "are obsessed with" their boxer-mix, Hannah, and cats Monroe and Roxy.
 Fun fact: Vanessa wasn't able to eat sugar at the time of her wedding and went to great effort to order a vegan cake, which she ultimately didn't get to taste.
 Her favorite flavor otherwise?
 Strawberry shortcake.

 Find her at: @VanessaBritting